eclipse-embed-cdt/web-jekyll/pages/templates/hello-word-qemu-xpack.md

 ## Overview

 The first challenge when encountering a new board is to make it say _Hello_.
-This is even simpler that blinking a LED, since it does not require any peripheral drivers, like GPIO or timers.
+This is even simpler than blinking a LED, since it does not require any peripheral drivers, like GPIO or timers.

 The preferred way to output _Hello_ message is via the standard output,